Dorcas response to crisis in Ukraine

 Assessment of the ultra-vulnerable

-Dorcas is preparing an assessment of the ultra-vulnerable, such as the elderly, chronically ill, people with disabilities and Roma.
+Dorcas is preparing an assessment of the ultra-vulnerable, such as the older people, chronically ill, people with disabilities and Roma.
 The survey will focus on understanding their needs, obstacles they experience in accessing support, and how they can be targeted in the humanitarian response.

 14 April 2022